Frequently Asked Questions for Prospective Students

 Once you have been accepted to the program, the University Housing Office will send you information about Graduate Student Housing.
 This is often a convenient way to find housing near the University and it can save you some time and energy.
 Of course, many students also choose to find housing on their own, in or outside of Hyde Park.
 The Program Coordinator can help with questions, but it is up to you to set up housing.

 What have past graduates gone on to do?

 Many of our graduates go on to doctoral study or to professional degree programs.
 Many others teach, work in non-profits, public humanities and the arts.
 Many MAPH alumni create rich and surprising career paths with the critical skills and commitments MAPH helped them develop.
-Please browse through our alumni pages to see some of the things (both conventional and surprisingly unconventional) MAPH graduates are doing.
+Please browse through our Further Graduate Study and Alumni Career Profiles to see some of the things (both conventional and surprisingly unconventional) MAPH graduates are doing.
 You might also take a look at our alumni blog, AfterMAPH, to see profiles of graduates, MAPH alumni in the news and more.

 Am I allowed to defer admission?

 Unfortunately, MAPH does not allow deferment.
 You are encouraged to apply again and note in the indicated space on the application that you were previously offered admission.
 There is a high acceptance rate for previously-admitted applicants.